The Titanic Timeline continues to expand.

-With the clear understanding that Titanic never completed a single voyage, one would rightly imagine that a timeline of her life and legacy would be incredibly short.
+With the clear understanding that Titanic never completed a single voyage, one would rightly imagine that a timeline of her life and legacy would be concise.
 Yet here we are over a century of researching and examining this tale that continues to engage historians, students and enthusiasts alike.

 Below is a timeline of the key events related to Titanic which goes well beyond her three-day lifespan as an operational ocean liner.

 A Complete Titanic TEACHING UNIT

 A complete unit of work to teach students about the historical and cultural impact Titanic made upon the world both back in the early 20th century.
 This complete unit includes.

 March 31, 1909 Construction of the Titanic begins with building the keel, the backbone of the ship, at Harland & Wolff’s shipyard in Belfast, Ireland.